ChromiaProject/stork-oracle-chromia-extension/doc/Node-Configuration.md

 ## Configuration when running Master-Sub architecture

-To run EIF on Master-Sub architecture you need to add the following properties:
+To run Stork oracle extension on Master-Sub architecture you need to add the following properties:

 ```properties
 container.config-providers=net.postchain.stork.config.StorkContainerConfigProvider